opsschool/curriculum/databases_101.rst

   [ORDER BY ...]
   [LIMIT count] ;

-Without a WHERE condition the statement will apply to all the rows of a table.
+.. note:: Without a WHERE condition the statement will apply to **all** the rows of a table.

 Here is a simple example of a DELETE statement: